workfloworchestrator/workfloworchestrator.github.io/README.md

 ```bash
 uv run mkdocs serve
 ```

+> [!NOTE]
+> This Mkdocs setup implements multirepo, and expectes other repositories to be present.
+The expected repos are listed in the mkdocs.yml config file.
+Comment out these parts if you dont need them.

 You can add menu items in the `mkdocs.yml` file.
 Content is added by changing the files in the `docs/` directory.

 If it does not work, you might need to set the following in your ENV: